 The strings on your recently store-bought racquet are likely shit, if you excuse my French.
 The selection of string these days is immense.
 You can have the same racquet and greatly change the playing characteristics by changing two things: strings and string tension.
 So do not give up on your racquet too early.
 Since I do not intend this to be a book, I will try to give you the basics:

-Co-poly strings that are popular today are better for spin and control, but are often stiffer.
-A stiff string in a stiff racquets will likely create arm issues down the line.
-But there are good poly options that are not as stiff, (my personal favourite being Solinco Hyper-G).
+Co-poly strings that are popular today are better for spin and control but are often stiffer.
+A stiff string in a stiff racquet will likely create arm issues down the line.
+But there are good poly options that are not as stiff, (my personal favorite being Solinco Hyper-G).
 What you can try is a thinner co-poly (1.15-1.10 string gauge) because it will play softer.
 The only issue is that it will break sooner too.

-Gut stringsback in the “good old days” most players used natural gut.
-You will get a tremendous arm-friendly feel for the ball with natural gut, but the durability and spin is not great and they are quite expensive.
+Gut strings back in the “good old days” most players used natural gut.
+You will get a tremendous arm-friendly feel for the ball with natural gut, but the levels of durability and spin are not great and they are quite expensive.